stephanieatte/webhook-dispatcher-pipeline-example/README.md

 (no webhook)   (no webhook)   (no webhook)
 ```

-Only the dispatcher consumes a webhook slot.
-Downstream pipelines are ordinary Buildkite pipelines — they're just started via `trigger` instead of GitHub, so the webhook limit no longer scales with pipeline count.
+Only the dispatcher consumes a webhook slot, so the webhook limit no longer scales with pipeline count.

+There are two ways to do the diffing and routing that decides which pipelines to trigger, and this repo includes both.

+- **[`monorepo-diff` plugin](https://github.com/buildkite-plugins/monorepo-diff-buildkite-plugin)** (`.buildkite/examples/pipeline.monorepo-diff.yml`) — the diff and the path → pipeline routing are both declared in the plugin's `watch` config, no script to maintain.
+- **A custom script + `trigger` steps** (`.buildkite/pipeline.yml`, `.buildkite/scripts/generate-trigger-steps.sh`) — a small shell script diffs the changed paths against `.buildkite/routes.conf` and uploads `trigger` steps itself; more headroom if your routing logic outgrows a straight path match.
 This repo includes **two dispatcher variants**, both routing on changed file paths.
 Run only one against your actual GitHub webhook — they're alternatives, not layers.

 | Variant | File | Best fit |
 |---|---|---|
 | Custom script (default — this repo's public pipeline) | `.buildkite/pipeline.yml` | Routing logic more complex than a straight path match, or you'd rather not add a plugin dependency |
 | [`monorepo-diff` plugin](https://github.com/buildkite-plugins/monorepo-diff-buildkite-plugin) | `.buildkite/examples/pipeline.monorepo-diff.yml` | Straightforward path-based routing, no script to maintain |

-### Variant 1: the custom script (default)

-`.buildkite/pipeline.yml` runs one step: it executes `.buildkite/scripts/generate-trigger-steps.sh` and pipes the output straight into `buildkite-agent pipeline upload`.
-This is the standard [dynamic pipelines](https://buildkite.com/docs/pipelines/configure/dynamic-pipelines) technique — the script's stdout *is* the next set of steps.

-The script:

-1. Figures out which files changed (diffing against the PR base branch for PR builds, or the previous commit for pushes to the default branch — falling back to "trigger everything" if neither diff is available).
-2. Loads `.buildkite/routes.conf` and checks each route's path prefix against the changed files.
-3. Emits a `trigger` step for every matched pipeline (or an informational no-op step if nothing matched), forwarding the branch, commit, and message to the triggered build.

-### Variant 2: the `monorepo-diff` plugin

-`.buildkite/examples/pipeline.monorepo-diff.yml` uses the official [`monorepo-diff-buildkite-plugin`](https://github.com/buildkite-plugins/monorepo-diff-buildkite-plugin) instead of a custom script.
-The plugin diffs the changed files itself and triggers a downstream pipeline for each `watch` entry whose `path` matches something in the diff — the plugin-config equivalent of `routes.conf`.

-Its default `diff` command (`git diff --name-only HEAD~1`) compares against the previous commit, which is fine for simple pushes but usually wrong for PR builds — this example overrides it to diff against the PR base branch when one exists.

 ## License